developer-portal/content/tech/languages/python/pipenv.md

 - How to install `pipenv` on fedora?
 - How to create a virtual environment with `python3`?
-- How to install python packages in that virtual environment?
+- How to install python packages in the virtual environment?
+- How to use the virtual environment?
 - How to remove this virtual environment?

 ## Installation